List of unproduced television projects based on Marvel Comics: The Revenge of the Incredible Hulk

 Despite the Hulk's death in the 1990 film, the movie's makers had intended from the start for him to return in The Revenge of the Incredible Hulk, again with Gerald Di Pego as writer.
 In early July 1989, Iron Man was planned to make a brief appearance.
 As of July 10, 1990, a script was being written.
 It has been reported that the fourth film would have featured the Hulk with Banner's mind, and that the project was canceled because of Bill Bixby's struggle with cancer, but Di Pego has refuted both these claims as fan rumors, pointing out that Bixby's health had not yet begun to decline at the time the film was canceled.
 Di Pego said that the plot for The Revenge of the Incredible Hulk began with Banner being revived, but no longer able to change into the Hulk.
 Banner then begins to work for the government in order to prevent accidents like the one that turned him into the Hulk, but is captured by villains and coerced into turning their agents into Hulk-like beings.
 According to Di Pego, at the film's climax Banner would be forced to recreate the accident that transformed him into the Hulk in order to stop the villains' plans.
 The sequel was canceled because of the disappointing ratings for The Death of the Incredible Hulk.

+Untitled Hulk series

+In 2010, Marvel Television and ABC announced plans for a new live-action Hulk TV series, with Guillermo del Toro attached as a producer and David Eick as co-developer.
+In 2012, Del Toro confirmed that the project was on hold, with little progress having been made.
+By 2013, Marvel Television head Jeph Loeb stated that the series was "on pause."